- Rating: PG-13

-Disclaimer: Alias belongs to JJ Abrams, Bad Robot, Touchstone Television and related entities.
-Amelia is mine and mine alone.
+- Disclaimer: Alias belongs to JJ Abrams, Bad Robot, Touchstone Television, and related entities.
+Amelia is my original character.

 “This mission is a very unique one,” Sloane began.
 “Khasinau’s men, including Sark, more than 36 hours ago kidnapped Amelia Christophe.
 Her father specifically requested that SD-6 extract her from the warehouse where she is currently being held,” Sloane began.
 A pretty young woman’s photograph and dossier appeared on the TV screens in the briefing room.